itkhld1/RockPaperScissors/README.md

+# Python Projects
+I will add some Python projects here

 # Rock Paper Scissors
- This is a python game using random package.
+ This is a Python game using the random package.

 # Tower of Hanoi
-This is a python game called tower of hanoi
+This is a Python game called Tower of Hanoi